 It was also interesting how old losses flowed out of the distant past to be experienced.
 Spontaneously I remembered Buttons, my childhood kitty, who came to a tragic end.
 I also recalled my dog, Laddy, who’d been given away to another family.

 Perhaps being offended was saving me from being vulnerable and getting attached?

 Now, my kitten trains me.
 In very short order, my reactions to her became a game: when I found Baby’s feline ways offensive, I realized I must already be disturbed.

 Now I have a sense of humor for her moods and mine.
-Each day is a delight and we have become the best of friends.For more about how resentments and feeling offended can dissolve with awareness, join us this Wednesday, July 22nd for the next episode of our Being Here podcast: Got Grudges?
-Listen in, call in…we’d love to hear from you!
+Each day is a delight and we have become the best of friends.For more about how resentments and feeling offended can dissolve with awareness, listen to this episode of our Being Here podcast: Got Grudges?

 See all posts in The Kitten Chronicles series here.